Philip Humber's perfect game: Aftermath

 It was the 21st perfect game in MLB history and the first since Roy Halladay's perfect game on May 29, 2010.
-It was the third perfect game in White Sox history (tying them with the Yankees for most perfect games) after Charlie Robertson's (who threw the only other perfect game in April in MLB history) on April 30, 1922, and Mark Buehrle's on July 23, 2009, and the 18th no-hitter in White Sox history (tying them with the Red Sox for second most no-hitters).
-It was Humber's second start of the 2012 season and first career complete game.
+It was the third perfect game in White Sox history (tying them at the time with the Yankees for most perfect games), after Charlie Robertson's (who threw the only other perfect game in April in MLB history) on April 30, 1922 and Mark Buehrle's on July 23, 2009, and the 18th no-hitter in White Sox history (tying them with the Red Sox for second most no-hitters).
+It was Humber's second start of 2012 and first career complete game.

 Humber went 1–0 with a 0.63 earned run average in 14 1/3 innings while striking out 16 over 2 starts that week, including the perfect game, resulting in his selection as American League Player of the Week for the week ending April 22.
-He received a congratulatory phone call from President Barack Obama, a noted White Sox fan, and received news that his perfect game would be memorialized with a plaque at the National Baseball Hall of Fame and Museum.
+He received a congratulatory phone call from President Barack Obama, a White Sox fan, and received news that his perfect game would be memorialized with a plaque at the National Baseball Hall of Fame and Museum.
 Humber made an appearance on the Late Show with David Letterman on April 23, where he read the Top Ten List.

 Humber became the seventh former member of the Mets to go on to throw a no-hitter for another team.
 The other six are Nolan Ryan, Tom Seaver, Mike Scott, Dwight Gooden, Hideo Nomo, and David Cone.
 The New York Mets, at the time of Humber's perfect game, had never had a no-hitter thrown by a player in the 50-year history of the franchise, though Johan Santana accomplished the feat six weeks later.

 The Mariners went hitless for the third time in franchise history and this was the first time that no Mariner reached base.
-However, they went on to pitch two no-hitters in 2012, both of which took place at Safeco Field and winning both games 1–0.
-One of them was the first perfect game in franchise history, by Félix Hernández, making them the first team to be on both the losing and winning end of a perfect game in the same season, and marking the first time two perfect games were thrown in the same park in the same season.
+However, the team went on to pitch two no-hitters in 2012, both of which were 1–0 wins that took place at Safeco Field.
+One of them was the first perfect game in franchise history, by Félix Hernández, making them the first team to be on both the losing and winning end of a perfect game in the same season and marking the first time two perfect games were thrown in the same park in the same season.